computationalcognitivescience/lovelace/content/_part_iii/sim_coherence.md

 record](http://www.wra2.org/WRA2_Standings.php) is 830 meters, which is really impressive.<br/>Creative Commons license ([source](http://www.uswaterrockets.com/construction_&_tutorials/Gardena_Launcher/tutorial.htm)).'
-%} When consistency is violated, the theories at each level give different predictions and they will have different properties.
+%} When consistency is violated, the theories at each level describe different input-output mappings and hence they will have different properties.
 Sometimes, these differences are completely arbitrary.
-No guarantee exists that $$f$$, $$A$$ and
-$$P$$ are (even remotely) equivalent.
+In this case, no guarantee exists that $$f$$, $$A$$ and $$P$$ are (even remotely) equivalent.
 Such algorithms are called *heuristics* relative to their computational level counterparts.
 Sometimes, a guarantee of *approximation* is possible.
 Different kinds of approximation are possible.
 We will come back to this later in this chapter.
-Regardless of the nature of the inconsistency, it is theoretically problematic to combine explanations that are not compatible.
-It would be like believing that your rocket can reach space ($$f(energy, gravity)=height)$$), but the water-and-pressure-based exhaust can never generate enough energy.
+Regardless of the nature of the inconsistency, it is theoretically problematic to combine explanations that are not consistent.
+It would be like thinking that your rocket can reach space ($$f(energy, gravity)=height)$$), but the water-and-pressure-based exhaust (the algorithm) can never generate enough energy.
 In this illustration, it might be easy to revise the computational level by *adding a constraint* on the energy input.
 In more complex theories, inconsistencies are harder to discover and correct.
+By understanding the possible cause of the inconsistencies, we will be in a better position to prevent or restore them.

+## Causing intra-level inconsistencies

 So how come inconsistencies between levels arise?
 We discuss two common causes.